Historical Background of Ninja Weapons

 Projectiles and Throwing Weapons

 Shuriken and kunai are the most iconic ninja projectiles.
 Shuriken were often used more for distraction than lethal strikes – hurling a star at an opponent might create an opening for escape or a follow-up attack.
+Thin and flat, they could be hidden in pockets or under clothing.
+The shaken (circular blade) and bō shuriken (rod-shaped) were common variants.
 Training with shuriken improves hand-eye coordination, wrist strength, and focus.
 Modern training often uses rubber or magnetic shuriken for safety while maintaining the throwing motion.
+Kunai tools feature a leaf-shaped blade and a ring on the handle, making them versatile for digging, prying, or throwing.
+They are heavier than shuriken and develop power in the shoulder and arm.

 Bladed and Edged Weapons